 Church video announcements can be a great tactic for church announcements.
 Video will give you the opportunity to review the material ahead of time and you can be sure that they don’t run over.

 If you’re new to video announcements, be sure you and your team have the bandwidth to do so before committing.

 Also, you can use videos to only make key announcements instead of announcing everything going on at your church.
 This is one way to better emphasize an event or to share with people an encouraging story or the work of your church in the community.

-Your announcements should be at the beginning or end of your church service.
+Your announcements should be at the beginning or end of your church worship service.
 But you should avoid making announcements in the middle of your service.
-Doing this can create distractions among your visitors and congregation and disrupt the flow of your service.
+Doing this can create distractions among your visitors and congregation and disrupt the flow of your worship service.

 Who’s making the announcements during your worship service?

 Be sure whoever is responsible for announcements has the information he or she needs.
 It’s also a good idea to encourage them to read through the announcements ahead of time.
 This way to spot any errors, ask any questions, and be better prepared to sound clear when making the announcements.